TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

     - WiP
     - Groups that use an automated way.
     - Groups active doing remuxes from a single sources (discs).
+    - Groups that had the best French audio track to an English release.
     - Groups that haven't released much or are not well recognized. (yet)
     - Groups that retired and don't have the best quality by todays standards.